 After receiving your recertification application, OEMS recertified your EMT credential for three (3) years.
-Specifically, OEMS issued you an EMT certification card on November 19, 2018, with a new expiration date of December 31, 2021.
+Specifically, OEMS issued you an EMT certification card on December 28, 2018, with a new expiration date of December 31, 2021.

-On May 2, 2019, you were sent an email notification informing you that your EMT recertification was randomly selected for an audit to confirm that you met the criteria for recertification set forth at N.J.A.C.
+On May 1, 2019, you were sent notification informing you that your EMT recertification was randomly selected for an audit to confirm that you met the criteria for recertification set forth at N.J.A.C.
 8:40A-7.5.
-The email address utilized for this notification was verified by you on November 17, 2018 as part of the recertification process through your www.njems.us profile.
-In this email, you were informed that you were selected to participate in a randomized audit, and you were provided detailed instructions on how to complete the audit process.
-The email gave you fifteen (15) business days to submit the required documentation to OEMS verifying that you met the requirements for EMT recertification.
+The correspondence was sent to you via email, United States Postal Service (USPS) First Class Mail and USPS Certified Mail.
+The addresses utilized for this notification was verified by you on December 27, 2018 as part of the recertification process through your www.njems.us profile.
+You were informed that you were selected to participate in a randomized audit, and you were provided detailed instructions on how to complete the audit process.
+The correspondence gave you fifteen (15) business days to submit the required documentation to OEMS verifying that you met the requirements for EMT recertification.
+The USPS reports that the certified mail was received at your residence on May 15, 2019.
+Additionally, the parcel sent USPS First Class mail was not returned to OEMS as undeliverable.